Skip to Content

 Defending Those Who Have Been Arrested For Boating While Intoxicated in Travis County or Central TX

-If you or a loved one has been arrested for a BWI, The Law Office of Will Mitchell can guide you through the legal steps of the Texas criminal justice system and help you get the most favorable results in your case.
-Our Austin BWI defense lawyer has more than 18 years of trial-tested experience and understands what it takes to get a case dismissed or charges/penalties reduced.
-He also specializes in intoxication defense.
+If you or a loved one has been arrested for a BWI, The Law Office of Will Mitchell can guide you through the legal steps of the Texas criminal justice system and help you seek the most favorable results in your case.
+Our Austin BWI defense lawyer has more than 18 years of trial-tested experience and understands what it takes to pursue a case dismissal or reduced charges and penalties.

 FAQs About Texas BWI

 Yes, they are equal in seriousness.
 The Texas Penal Code in section 49.06 says a person commits an offense if they are intoxicated while operating a watercraft.
 BWI and DWI share the same penalty range and potential collateral consequences.
-For example, if you have a prior DWI conviction, and get arrested for Boating While Intoxicated, you will be charged with a second offense enhancing the charge and range of punishment from a Class B to a Class A misdemeanor.
-Or, if you have two prior DWI convictions, and you get arrested for BWI, it will be treated as a third offense, enhancing to a third-degree felony,
+For example, if you have a prior DWI conviction and get arrested for Boating While Intoxicated, you will be charged with a second offense, enhancing the charge and range of punishment from a Class B to a Class A misdemeanor.
+Or, if you have two prior DWI convictions and you get arrested for BWI, it will be treated as a third offense, enhancing it to a third-degree felony.

 Yes.
 Police do not need reasonable suspicion or probable cause to stop you on the water.
-If you are in a boat, on a jet ski, or other “watercraft” police can make contact at any time to conduct a “safety check”.
-This is distinguishable from driving a vehicle where courts have found a minimal privacy interest that would require law enforcement to have reasonable suspicion that a crime is or has been committed in order to make contact with you.
-A side note to this is that the Boating While Intoxicated statute does not require you be in a “public place” like the DWI statute.
+If you are in a boat, on a jet ski, or on another “watercraft,” police can make contact at any time to conduct a “safety check.”
+This is distinguishable from driving a vehicle, where courts have found a minimal privacy interest that would require law enforcement to have reasonable suspicion that a crime is or has been committed in order to make contact with you.
+A side note to this is that the Boating While Intoxicated statute does not require you to be in a “public place” like the DWI statute.

 No. In BWI investigations where police conduct field sobriety tests, the suspect will be taken to the shore and given fifteen minutes to regain their “land legs” before any agility exercises will be performed.
 If police do not follow this regulation, they jeopardize the validity of any results they think might have been observed.

 Yes, and you should.
-Your driver’s license could still be subject to an administrative suspension like in a DWI case, but we can fight that, too.
-We will request the separate and independent administrative action and subpoena all the officers involved to testify, under oath, why you were arrested.
+Your driver’s license could still be subject to an administrative suspension, like in a DWI case, but we can fight that, too.
+Our Austin BWI lawyers will request the separate and independent administrative action and subpoena all the officers involved to testify, under oath, why you were arrested.

 Yes, unfortunately.
 You should expect ‘No Refusal’ to be the norm on all BWI cases.
-Memorial Day, July 4, and Labor Day weekends for certain will be ‘No Refusal’ but so will a random Tuesday in June.
+Memorial Day, July 4, and Labor Day weekends, for certain, will be ‘No Refusal,’ but so will a random Tuesday in June.
 I still believe you should refuse to consent to a breath or blood test in most cases.
-If the police wish to seek a search warrant, then that’s within their purview of their duties.
-Sometimes judges will grant the warrants, sometimes they won’t.
+If the police wish to seek a search warrant, then that is within the purview of their duties.
+Sometimes judges will grant the warrants, and sometimes they will not.
 It is up to the officer to obtain the necessary probable cause.
 You do not have to give it to them voluntarily.

 Contact Our BWI Attorney in Austin Today